I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Stymie was given that power by the labyrinth.

-Some system of the labyrinth checked if passage to the heart was possible from the lobby, returned with a "no" and made adjustments to make it possible.
+Some system of the labyrinth checked if passage to the heart was possible from the entrance, returned with a "no" and made adjustments to make it possible.

 What I'm stuck on is: What's the difference between an open door and a door that could theoretically be opened?